jalevitt/EEG-LLAMAS/README.md

 This app is currently optimized to work with 64 channel Braincap MR headsets, but can be adapted for other hardware.

+For detailed instructions on how to use EEG-LLAMAS, please see the wiki: https://github.com/jalevitt/EEG-LLAMAS/wiki

 EEG-LLAMAS is dependent upon Labstreaminglayer and PsychToolbox.

 Under development by Joshua Levitt of the Lewis Neuro lab at Boston